sriram-yeluri/shellScripting/README.md

 * First character should be a letter or an underscore
 * Variable names are case sensitive
 * Good Habit : user lowercase for variables
+* Use double quotes for variable substitutions. ex "${HOME}"

+## To see all builtin commands of bash
+man builtin